carmenmarcos00/ml_anonymization/README.md

 # Analysis the performance of machine learning models on anonymized data

-he large amount of open data available makes it necessary to study and develop tech- niques that guarantee its security for processing and analysis.
+The large amount of open data available makes it necessary to study and develop tech- niques that guarantee its security for processing and analysis.
 Specifically, the study of anonymization techniques focuses on analyzing the distribution of the quasi-identifiers and sensitive attributes in a database.
 There are numerous techniques that can be applied,